Mouthless-Stoat/physicNote/src/chapter_1.md

 Kinetic energy is also equal to the amount of work done (\\(W = K\\) or \\(Fd cos(\theta) = \frac{mv^2}{2}\\))

 ## Potential Energy

-> **Potential energy** is defined as the energy stored by an object because of its position or state.

 The formula for gravitational potential energy is: